Average Most Probable Discharge Coverage

-AMPD coverage applies only to tank vessels when they are transferring cargo.
-AMPD coverage is not required for bunkering.
-Click the link on the side to view the USCG regulations for AMPD.
+Average Most Probable Discharge (AMPD) coverage applies only to tank vessels when they are transferring cargo.
+AMPD coverage is not required for bunkering and does not apply to nontank vessels.

 Vessels conducting cargo operations at a terminal facility are afforded AMPD coverage through the terminal’s AMPD service provider.
 The only known exception is the offshore mooring at Barbers Point, Hawaii.

-We recommend your OSRO be notified of all lightering operations.
-Your OSRO requires 24 hours advance notice to arrange AMPD coverage.
-Some areas may require special arrangements and additional fees.
+We recommend your Oil Spill Removal Organization (OSRO) be notified of all lightering operations.
+Your OSRO may require up to 24 hours advance notice to arrange AMPD coverage.
+Some areas may also require special arrangements and additional fees.
 Please contact your contracted OSRO provider listed below to arrange and receive confirmation of coverage.

 Marine Spill Response Corp.
 (MSRC)